IoannisKaragiannis/LinearAlgebra/README.md

 inversion of a squared (4x4) matrix lasted 0.002 [ms]
 ```

-I will provide you with a table summarizing the speed-performance of this library.
+The table below summarizes the speed-performance of some basic operations of this library.

 |  SIZE   |  INVERSION  |  ADDITION   | TRANSPOSITION |  MULTIPLICATION |   STRASSEN   |
 |---------|-------------|-------------|---------------|-----------------|--------------|